 Submit a general blasting plan for acceptance at least 30 days before drilling operations begin.
-Include, as a minimum, the following:
+Include, as a minimum, the working procedures and safety precautions for storing, transporting, handling, detonating explosives, and addressing misfires on the project.
+Specifically address how traffic will be impacted and what procedures and plans are in place to limit and address accident occurrence.